shred/acme4j/src/doc/docs/faq.md

 Unfortunately, manual action is required in any case, there is no way to automate this process.
 This is an intentional protocol decision, and _acme4j_ is just the messenger.

+## Can you support us in complying with the EU Cyber Resilience Act (CRA)?

+No. I'm not legally required to do so.

+_acme4j_ is developed and maintained by one person in their free time, with no company or organization behind it.
+It is non-commercial, not monetized, and there is no intent to make profit.

+In other words: This software is a gift.
+If you use it in a commercial context, _you_ may have obligations under the CRA, but _I_ don't.

+Please understand that while I welcome open collaboration and feedback, I cannot provide legal compliance support for third-party commercial use.

+## Development seems to be very slow.
+Why is that?

+There are two main reasons:

+1. The code base is mature and stable.
+First released in December 2015, it has grown into a well-tested and reliable piece of software.
+With high unit test coverage and regular integration tests against a Pebble server, known issues have been fixed quickly over the years.
+That's why updates are rare: there's simply not much to do.
+Which means you get to enjoy a stable, dependable library.

+2. It's a volunteer effort.
+This project is maintained by a single person in their free time, with no company or funding behind it.
+Development happens when there's time and motivation.
+But after a decade of work, other priorities sometimes come first.
+While that means fewer updates, it also means the project isn't driven by deadlines or commercial pressure.

 ## Where can I find the _acme4j_ Repository?

 * The main repository is hosted at [Codeberg](https://codeberg.org/shred/acme4j).